cbeiraod/LIPDataScienceSchool_2018/README.md

 Data challenge from the LIP School "Data Science in (Astro)particle physics and the Bridge to Industry"

-## Create virtualenv and install crap
+## Create virtualenv and install stuff

 Create it:
 ```sh